 Your Child’s Bespoke Sleep Plan

-There are various methods to get your child to sleep that I use and teach.
+There are various methods to get your child to sleep that we use and teach.
 These strategies are based on individual family needs and preferences.

-The most common specialist sleep solution I practise, and train the Baby Sleep the Night™-certified consultants, is the Gradual Retreat Sleep Training Plan.
+The most common specialist sleep solution we practise, and train the Baby Sleep the Night™-certified consultants, is the Gradual Retreat Sleep Training Plan.